LivePersonInc/messaging-window-sdk/README.md

 ### Include the Attached JavaScript File

+Download the message-window.min.js file from this repository and include it in your project.

 ```html
 <head>
 	<script src="js/messaging-window.min.js" type="text/javascript"></script>
 	...
 ```

+### Initializing the Library

 Initialize the library by instantiating an object with the necessary options (see below).
-Call the `connect()` method to connect to LiveEngage **first** (if you don't, some of the callbacks won't be available when you run them and an error will be thrown).
-Then, handle various LiveEngage actions and events by using the custom callbacks as listed below (for example, when an agent sends a message to the visitor, this message will need to be displayed on the screen).

-### Initializing the Library

 ```javascript
 var windowKit = new windowKit({